yemi2favours/m2pi.ca/content/authors/mhb/_index.md

 contribute to the open source community, became a Software and Data Carpentry Instructor, and worked at the SFU Research Commons providing programming support to researchers.
-She now teaches research computing tools at WestGrid.
+She now teaches research computing tools and machine learning at WestGrid.
 When not behind a computer, Marie loves reading history books and looking for powder in the British Columbia backcountry on skis.